Received an inheritance of cash, investments, or property? Here are four ways that can help you keep it from being swallowed up by taxes.

-"Use a revocable trust, which means that the grantor can take the money out at any time if necessary," advises Warren.
+With a revocable trust, the grantor can take the money out if necessary.
 An irrevocable trust ties up the assets until the grantor dies.
 It may be tempting for parents to put their assets into joint names with a child, but this will actually increase the taxes the child pays.
 When an account holder dies, the joint holder inherits not only the assets, but also the basis, which is used to figure the asset's taxable gain in value over the years.
 For long-held assets, this can mean a significant tax hit when the child sells the asset.

 Minimize retirement account distributions